Rebellion of the Seven States: Other theaters

 The only other theater that Wu forces engaged in was a small one.
 Liu Pi's guest Zhou Qiu (周丘) was looked down on by Liu Pi, but he, with Liu Pi's approval, had some successes with a surprising plan he hatched.
 He headed to his home town Xiapi and, under the guise of being an imperial messenger, had the county magistrate killed and took over the county's militia.
 He then persuaded the people of the county to join the rebellion, and they headed north and had victories over the forces of the Principality of Chengyang (modern southeastern Shandong).
 However, after hearing that Liu Pi had been defeated, Zhou was so taken by anxiety that he died.

 Meanwhile, four principalities were besieging the Qi capital Linzi.
 Liu Jianglü, the Prince of Qi, considered surrendering, but his resolve to resist was strengthened when his messenger Lu (路), who had been captured by the four princes, told him from under the walls of the capital to resist (even though he was under threat from the four princes to persuade Prince Jianglü to surrender).
 Eventually, Luan Bu and Cao Qi (曹奇), the Marquess of Pingyang, arrived and defeated the four principalities, but at the same time also discovered that Qi had initially been part of the conspiracy.
 Unable to explain himself, Prince Jianglü committed suicide, but Emperor Jing, having compassion on him, permitted his son Liu Shou (劉壽) to inherit the principality.

 Not so fortunate were the princes of the four rebelling principalities.
-Han Tuidang (韓頹當), the Marquess of Gonggao, wrote a letter to Liu Ang, the Prince of Jiaoxi, threatening him with utter destruction if he did not surrender.
+The general sent to suppress them, Han Tuidang (韓頹當), the Marquess of Gonggao, wrote a letter to Liu Ang, the Prince of Jiaoxi, threatening him with utter destruction if he did not surrender.
 Prince Ang did so and was allowed to commit suicide.
 The other three princes were captured and executed.
 The four principalities were seized by the central government.

 The final principality to be destroyed was Zhao.
 While Li Ji was initially unable to prevail in besieging the Zhao capital of Handan (modern Handan, Hebei), Zhao's hopes were virtually lost when Xiongnu forces, realizing Zhao was about to be defeated, chose not to join in the battle.
 When Luan returned from Qi he attacked Handan with Li and was able to capture it by breaking a levee to flood the walls of Handan.
 Liu Sui, the Prince of Zhao, committed suicide.

 Liu Zhi, the Prince of Jibei, who initially wished to join the rebellion, did not share their fate.
 His official Gongsun Huo (公孫獲) was able to persuade Liu Wu, the prince of Liang, that Liu Zhi had only pretended to join the rebellion and had in fact contributed to the rebellion's defeat.
 With Liu Wu's intercession, Prince Zhi was spared and he was instead given the Principality of Zaichuan.

 In all, the initially ferocious rebellion lasted only three months before being defeated.